 1. Grotto Trailhead: The Journey Begins

-The adventure starts at Grotto Trailhead, where you can feel the anticipation building as you step into the serene canyon.
+The adventure starts at Grotto Trailhead in Zion, where you can feel the anticipation building as you step into the serene canyon.
 This section is relatively easy, allowing you to warm up as you traverse along the Virgin River, surrounded by lush vegetation and towering sandstone cliffs.
 The path is well-maintained, with gentle inclines that offer a scenic introduction to what lies ahead.

 Tips for Grotto Trailhead: